Insuring Two or More Cars

 Multiple car

-Drivers with two or more cars on their policy may qualify for the multi-car discount most insurance companies offer.
+Drivers with two or more cars on their policy may qualify for the multi-car discount that most insurance companies offer.

 Pay per mile